This recipe is the delicious mouthful that its name suggests.

 The Hard Part…

-…is letting it rest for 20 minutes.
-Then you can easily pop it out of the pan and peel off the paper and enjoy a warm slice of deliciousness!
+Is letting it rest for 20 minutes.
+At this point you can easily pop it out of the pan and peel off the paper and enjoy a warm slice of deliciousness!

 Set the muffins on their heads to cool, if you set them upright when hot they will squish themselves before they’ve cooled.
 Add whipped cream if you wish and enjoy!